-As of December 31, 2009, we had 548,000 basic subscribers, representing a 42.6% penetration of our estimated homes passed.
+As of December 31, 2009, we had 690,000 basic subscribers, representing a 45.6% penetration of our estimated homes passed.

 Digital Service.
 Our digital video service offers customers up to 230 channels, depending on the level of service selected, with better picture and sound quality than traditional analog video service.
 Digital video customers receive the full assortment of basic programming, digital music channels and other additional programming, as well as an interactive on-screen program guide and full access to our VOD library.
 For additional charges, our subscribers may purchase premium video services such as Cinemax, HBO, Showtime and Starz! individually, or in tiers.
-A digital converter or cable card is required to receive our digital and ther advanced video services.
-Customers pay a monthly fee for digital converters in the home.
-As of December 31, 2009, we had 300,000 digital customers, representing a 54.7% penetration of our basic subscribers.
+A digital converter or cable card is required to receive our digital and other advanced video services.
+Customers pay a monthly fee for digital service, which varies according to the level of service taken and the number of digital converters in the home.
+As of December 31, 2009, we had 378,000 digital customers, representing a 54.8% penetration of our basic subscribers.

 Video-On-Demand.
-Mediacom On-Demand, our VOD service, provides on-demand access to almost 4,700 movies, special events and general interest titles, and is available to 76% of our digital customers.
+Mediacom On-Demand, our VOD service, provides on-demand access to almost 4,700 movies, special events and general interest titles, and is available to substantially all of our digital customers.
 The majority of our VOD content is available to our digital video customers at no additional charge, with additional content including first-run movies and special event programs such as live concerts and sporting events available on a pay-per-view basis.
 This service includes full two-way functionality, including the ability to start the programs at their convenience, as well as pause, rewind and fast forward.

 High-Definition Television.
 We offer our video customers "HDTV" services, with high-resolution picture quality, digital sound quality and a wide-screen, theater-like display when using an HDTV set.
-Up to 46 high-definition

-("HD") channels, including most major broadcast networks, leading national cable networks, premium channels and regional sports networks, are offered to our digital customers at no additional charge, with a planned expansion up to 70 channels in 2010.
+Up to 44 high-definition ("HD") channels, including most major broadcast networks, leading national cable networks, premium channels and regional sports networks, are offered to our digital customers at no additional charge, with a planned expansion up to 70 channels in 2010.
 The HD programming we offer represents about 80% of the most widely-watched programming, based upon data provided by The Neilsen Company.